-Claim: Water that has been boiled in a microwave oven (then cooled) is harmful to plants.
+Claim: Experiment proves water that has been boiled in a microwave oven is harmful to plants.

 Example:[Collected via e-mail, 2006]